 #3: Develop yourself and your skills

 Got no date on a weekend?
 No problem!
 Find opportunities for you to grow as an individual and in different aspects of your life.
-To enjoy being a single Christian, it doesn’t really mean that you don’t get to be productive!
+To enjoy life as a single Christian, it doesn’t really mean that you don’t get to be productive!

 Attend talks and workshops of topics of your liking.
 When I was still single, I attended quite a plethora of talks and workshops ranging from stock market investments, to being a single Christian woman.
 Take classes for skills you’d like to develop (e.g. carpentry, painting, coffee-making, the list is almost endless…) or maybe go and take a literal class online or in person (e.g. something on Coursera).
 Learn how to be more organized, learn how to draw, learn how to draw…there’s so much you can do!